-The designated primary in the above example is fed via WAL streaming (primary_conninfo), with fallback option for file-based WAL shipping through the restore_command and barman-cloud-wal-restore.
+In the example above, the designated primary receives WAL updates via streaming replication (primary_conninfo).
+As a fallback, it can retrieve WAL segments from an object store using file-based WAL shipping-for instance, with the Barman Cloud plugin through restore_command and barman-cloud-wal-restore.

-EDB Postgres for Kubernetes allows you to define multiple replica clusters.
+EDB Postgres for Kubernetes allows you to define topologies with multiple replica clusters.
 You can also define replica clusters with a lower number of replicas, and then increase this number when the cluster is promoted to primary.

-Please refer to the "Replica Clusters" section for more information about physical replica clusters work and how you can configure read-only clusters in different Kubernetes cluster to improve your global disaster recovery and HA strategy.
+Please refer to the "Replica Clusters" section for more detailed information on how physical replica clusters operate and how to define a distributed topology with read-only clusters across different Kubernetes clusters.
+This approach can significantly enhance your global disaster recovery and high availability (HA) strategy.